singhsonali978/Uncovering_Marketing_Insights/README.md

 Customer lifetime value, lifetime customer value, or life-time value is a prediction of the net profit attributed to the entire future relationship with a customer.

 ## Running Jupyter Notebook
- 1. Create a folder in my drive with name ADM
+ 1. Create a folder in your goole drive and store the provided datasets there.
  2. In google collab on the run time tab click change runtime and then Hardware accelerator as GPU
- 3. Inside it create another folder Assignment1
- 4. Put all the data set given in that folder
+ 3. Update the path variable to the location where the datasets reside in your drive
- 5. Jupyter notebook then should be run on Google Collab
+ 4. Jupyter notebook then should be run on Google Collab

  All the visualiztion from Pandas, Xsvs Scripts and images , Trifacta, Salesforce are given in respected folder